 Even though Airbnb confirms every booking automatically, you should always follow-up with your own personal confirmation, too.
 You can easily set up a plug-and-play template to make this initial communication hassle-free and ensure they get a prompt response from you.

 If you do use a template, we recommend adding a quick line tailored to your guest.
 At minimum, their Airbnb profile or booking communication should let you know where they’re coming from and who is in their travel party.
-Maybe they’re from your favorite travel destination, or in the same part of the country where you grew up.
+Maybe they’re from your favourite travel destination, or in the same part of the country where you grew up.
 If a family with children has booked your home, a simple line advising them of a nearby attraction that the “kids will just love” will go a long way.

 Building a friendly rapport from first-contact will make common mishaps during their stay—like spotty WiFi connectivity or a burned out lightbulb—more easily forgiven (and less likely to result in a bad review).